sojourner-alpha/sojourner-alpha/README.md

 - 👋 Hi, I’m @sojourner-alpha
-- 👀 I’m focused on researching energy, infrastructure and information through our think tank Sojourn Insight LLC
+- 👀 Focused on researching AI's applications on energy, infrastructure and information through our think tank Sojourn Insight.
-- 🌱 I’m currently learning and building on LLaMA 3.1, GPT 4o and Claude code generation, Notion databases and financial APIs
+- 🌱 Learning and building with LLaMA, GPT, Cursor and Claude.
+Using Notion databases and financial APIs.
 - 💭 We leverage first principles, technology and collective intelligence to develop and apply our critical systems thesis.
 - 📫 Reach me at alpha@sojourninsight.com
-- 📖 Follow along daily, weekly and/or monthly through our substack at https://substack.com/@sojourninsight
+- 📖 Follow along daily, weekly and/or monthly through our substack at https://substack.com/@sojourninsight and @sojournfinance
 - ⚡ Fun fact: We are a two man team based in Minneapolis and Seoul and love economics, finance, reading, gaming and building

 <!---